-- 3 Drag the blue panning handle back to the upper-center position. - The Loudness meter is back to 0 (-23 LUFS), just as you set it earlier. - 4 Drag the blue panning handle to different positions while listening to the output and looking at the meters. - No matter where the panning handle is placed, with these stereo pan settings, sound will always come from both the left and right speakers. - Now let's explore the same panning controls on a mono track. - 5 Right-click the A11 OSC NOISE track header, and choose Change Track Type To > Mono.
-The A11 track's panning controls show only the blue handle with no specified speaker channels. - 6 Drag the A11 OSC NOISE blue panning handle to the upper-left corner, and then the upper-right corner to hear the sound travel from one extreme to the other.
+- Drag the blue panning handle to different positions while listening to the output and looking at the meters. - No matter where the panning handle is placed, with these stereo pan settings, sound will always come from both the left and right speakers. - Now let's explore the same panning controls on a mono track. - 6 Right-click the A14 SFX Reference track header, and choose Change Track Type To > Mono. - The A14 track's panning controls show only the blue handle with no specified speaker channels.

+7 Drag the A14 SFX Reference blue panning handle to the upper-left corner, and then to the upper-right corner, to hear the sound travel from one extreme to the other.
 Repeat this pan while watching the M1 output meters to see the stereo output reflect the position of the single-channel panning handle.